What has changed?

 What happens to my Microsoft Points cards?

-If you still have Microsoft Points cards or codes, you may redeem them on your console or Xbox.com, and we’ll add to your Microsoft account an amount of currency equal to or greater than the Xbox stores’ value of your Microsoft Points card or code (Xbox stores include the Xbox Games Store, Xbox Video Store, and Xbox Music Store).
+If you still have Microsoft Points cards or codes, you may redeem them on your console or Xbox.com, and we’ll add to your Microsoft account an amount of currency equal to or greater than the Xbox stores’ value of your Microsoft Points card or code (Xbox stores include the Xbox Games Store, Xbox Video Store and Xbox Music Store).
 Microsoft has no plans to discontinue acceptance of previously purchased Microsoft Points cards and codes, until further notice.
 The promotional value we put in your Microsoft account will expire one year from the date the Microsoft Points cards or codes are redeemed.
-Applies to US/Canada only: we will not apply taxes when you spend the currency that we add to your account at the time you redeem your Microsoft Points card or code.
+Applies to US/Canada only: we will not apply taxes when you spend the currency that we add to your account at the time that you redeem your Microsoft Points card or code.
 Availability of Microsoft Points cards varies by region.